z3301/ai-games/README.md

 - numpy==1.22.4
 - pytest==7.1.2

-Note that pytest is only required for running the test file `test_checker.py`
+Note that pytest is only required for running the test file using `pytest test_checker.py`

 #### Instructions
 1. Clone this repo.